 01 of 05

-- a flexible tube (a Slinky pop toob toy is a great one, but a paper towel tube or a foot-long piece of dryer vent tubing will work, too)
+- a flexible tube (a Slinky Pop Toob toy is ideal, but an ordinary rubber hose, tube, or a foot-long piece of dryer vent tubing will work, too)

 - small funnel

 - a medium-size balloon